johannes-holz/TransmogAddon/README.md

 # Installation:
 - Copy and extract to WoW Addon folder
-- Change folder name to _myaddon
+- Change folder name to whatever the .toc file is called at the moment

-To increase pointbalance use: /run IncreaseBalance()